JessicaTegner/pypandoc/README.md

 ## Installation

 Pypandoc uses pandoc, so it needs an available installation of pandoc.
-For some common cases (wheels, conda packages), pypandoc already includes pandoc (and pandoc-citeproc) in it's prebuilt package.
+For some common cases (wheels, conda packages), pypandoc already includes pandoc (and pandoc-citeproc) in its prebuilt package.

 If pandoc is already installed (i.e. pandoc is in the `PATH`), pypandoc uses the version with the